 Overarching Need as identified in Math Instruction CNA Section 3.2 Root Cause # 1 Students lacking foundational skills and number sense.
-Students lacking the ability to read and comprehended problem solving.
+Students lacking the ability to read and comprehended problem solving questions.
 The need for professional learning in best practice for math instruction.
 Goal Increase the number of students who earned a 3 or 4 as measured on the Math Milestones.

 Action Step Hire and implement Title I teachers to offer intense intervention in math instruction

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Supportive Learning Environment

 Method for Monitoring Teacher Lesson Plans, observations and feedback and student progress from assessments

+Implementation

+Method for Monitoring Monitor student's academic progress in the area of math.
+Look at growth and areas of

-Implementation and Effectiveness
+Effectiveness concern.

 Position/Role Responsible Administration and Teachers

 Timeline for Implementation Yearly